awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-ip-ranges.md

 To find the IP address ranges that are associated with AWS Global Accelerator edge servers, search `ip-ranges.json` for the following string:

 `"service": "GLOBALACCELERATOR"`

+Global Accelerator entries that include `"region": "GLOBAL"` refer to the static IP addresses that are allocated to customer accelerators\.
+If you want to filter for traffic through your accelerator that comes from points of presence \(POPs\) in one area, filter for entries that include a specific geographical area, such as `us-*` or `eu-*`\.
+So, for example, if you filter for `us-*`, you will see only traffic coming through POPs in the United States \(U\.S\.\)\.